wp-plugins/ewww-image-optimizer/readme.txt

 * SunOS (Solaris/OpenIndiana) support
 * Bulk restoration of converted images
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be fixed in a future release, as the developer has already committed to implementing the necessary hooks.
+* internationalization (will need help translating strings once this is completed)

 = 1.7.2 =
 * fixed: Import button not shown on Optimize More in some cases
 * fixed: Bulk Optimize for Nextgen was broken
+* changed: file comparison from md5sum to filesize for Optimize More to improve load time
+* added: quota information for cloud users on settings page

 = 1.7.1 =
 * fixed: syntax error causing white screen of death for Nextgen v2